FDio/vpp/docs/troubleshooting/reportingissues/reportingissues.rst

 "Show" command output
 ---------------------

 Every situation is different.
 If the issue involves a sequence of debug CLI command, please enable CLI command logging, and send the sequence involved.
 Note that the debug CLI is a developer's tool - **no warranty express or implied** - and that we may choose not to fix debug CLI bugs.

 Please include "show error" [error counter] output.
-It's often helpful to "clear error", send a bit of traffic, then "show error" particularly when running vpp on a noisy networks.
+It's often helpful to "clear error", send a bit of traffic, then "show error" particularly when running vpp on noisy networks.

-Please include ip4 / ip6 / mpls FIB contents ("show ip fib", "show ip6 fib", "show mpls fib", "show mpls tunnel").
+Please include ip4 / ip6 / mpls FIB contents ("show ip fib", "show ip6
+fib", "show mpls fib", "show mpls tunnel").

 Please include "show hardware", "show interface", and "show interface address" output

 Here is a consolidated set of commands that are generally useful before/after sending traffic.
-Before sending traffic.
+Before sending traffic:

 .. code-block:: console